Nov 20, 2024

-The type of divorce a couple decides to pursue will be a big factor in the total cost.
+The cost of a divorce is often dependent on the type of divorce a couple pursues.
 For example, a divorce tried in court with lawyers may cost more than one settled out of court with a mediator.

 How much does a typical divorce cost?

-Average filing fees can range from a low of $80 in the District of Columbia, to over $400 in other states.2 In addition, your state might require—and charge for—mediation, or for courses on the divorce process or co-parenting.
+Costs can vary by location, among other things.
+For example, the same research notes average filing fees can range from a low of $80 in Washington, D.C. to $400 in several states.
+In addition, your state might require—and charge for—mediation, or for courses on the divorce process or co-parenting.

-If you need to work with a lawyer, legal fees will be higher if you live in a major metropolitan area.
+If you need to work with a lawyer, legal fees could be higher if you live in a major metropolitan area.

 You might also have to pay for services related to refinancing a mortgage, like a real estate appraisal.